liveslol/dotfiles/README.md

 Update your system (I'm using paru but use your aur helper) with ```paru -Syu```

-(For nvidia only) If you're on nvidia install theese packages:
+(For nvidia only, you should already have this if you configured your system from Hyprland nvidia wiki) If you're on nvidia install theese packages:

 ```
 paru -S nvidia-dkms nvidia-settings nvidia-utils libva libva-nvidia-driver-git